The Greenwood Place project

 About the plans for Greenwood Place

 The new community resource centre is expected to open in March 2016 and will provide separate, dedicated, high-quality services for people with dementia, learning disabilities and mental health problems.
 In addition, it will offer new services for younger people with profound and multiple learning disabilities and autism.

 It will also host Camden's first ever Centre for Independent Living (CIL) which will give people with disabilities a centre for advice, guidance and support, with the latest equipment and technology to help people live more independently.

-Services currently being run from Raglan House (dementia) and Highgate day centre (mental health conditions) will move into the new building once it opens in 2015 along with the New Shoots service (learning disabilities) which is currently being run from Shoot Up Hill in Fortune Green.
+Services currently being run from Raglan House (dementia) and Highgate Day Centre (mental health conditions) will move into the new building once it opens along with the New Shoots service (learning disabilities) which is currently being run from Shoot Up Hill in Fortune Green.

 The original consultation discussed the possibility of moving Netherwood day service (dementia) into the new building at Greenwood Place, in response to the findings of the public consultation, Camden’s Cabinet decided that Netherwood Day Centre should stay in its current building in Kilburn.